Understanding the Intricacies of Rental Arbitrage: A Guide for Beginners

 Rental arbitrage is a business model where an individual or entity rents a property long-term and then re-rents or sublets that property on a short-term basis on booking platforms like Airbnb or Vrbo.
 The difference in rent collected from short-term rentals and the long-term rent paid to the landlord is where the profit lies, hence the term ‘arbitrage’.

-Whether you’re an aspiring real estate investor or just curious about this buzzworthy term, read on to learn all about the world of short-term rental arbitrage and how, with the right approach in place, it can lead to lucrative results.
+Whether you’re an aspiring real estate investor or just curious about this buzzworthy term, read on to learn all about short-term rental arbitrage and how, with the right approach in place, it can lead to lucrative results.

 What is Rental Arbitrage: Definition and Explanation